 When I first saw that Bea Arthur's was the next in line to host the show, I was pretty excited to see how this would play out considering her history as a comedic actress.
 Up until this point in the shows that I've seen the female hosts of later ages were in the transitional stage in their career where they go from the romantic lead to the novel old lady who's either extremely naive or overly bitter.

-The longer sketches of the night had the tone of a Lifetime Movie Of The Week where everything building up to the joke felt so melodramatic and bland that the humor isn't worth the patients to sit through the long winded dramatic material.
+The longer sketches of the night had the tone of a Lifetime Movie Of The Week where everything building up to the joke felt so melodramatic and bland that the humor isn't worth the patience to sit through the long winded dramatic material.

-As I've pointed out in the past, I was a student that was happy to get a D as long as it meant that I passed so my C+ grade isn't meant to be seen as a negative rating.
+As I've pointed out in the past, I was a student that was happy to get a D as long as it meant that I passed, so my C+ grade isn't meant to be seen as a negative rating.
 Speaking of how things are seen, it's time to share what I saw as I give you...

 The Wicker Breakdown:

-- The show starts in Ronald Reagan's makeup room following his announcement of his plans to run for president in the 1980 election.
+The show starts in Ronald Reagan's makeup room following his announcement of his plans to run for president in the 1980 election.
 The main point of the sketch is how old Reagan is, as the removal of the makeup reveals a grey-haired, balding, old man who gets the honors to mutter the words, "Live from New York..."

-- Bea Arthur opens the show by singing Let Me Love You with Paul Shaffer on piano.
+Bea Arthur opens the show by singing Let Me Love You with Paul Shaffer on piano.

-- This was followed by a repeat of an ad from season one for a beer for "boat people" called Spuds.
+This was followed by a repeat of an ad from season one for a beer for "boat people" called Spuds.

-- Jane is preparing breakfast for the family as Bill plays the dad getting ready for work and his son played by Tom Davis announces he's too sick to go to school.
+Jane is preparing breakfast for the family as Bill plays the dad getting ready for work and his son played by Tom Davis announces he's too sick to go to school.
 This causes Bill to freak out making a big deal about how everyone has to do things that they don't want to so he should just man up and go to school.
 Tom doesn't change his tune leading Bill to call in sick to work to prove a point about how the world doesn't work with all these absences.
 This causes a chain reaction of everyone in America calling in sick opening the doors to a Russian invasion.

-- The Roches then hit the stage to perform Bobby's Song.
+The Roches then hit the stage to perform Bobby's Song.

-- Once again, Jane and Bill host the news.
+Once again, Jane and Bill host the news.
 Though they do start with a story of the upcoming election, it's still not the main topic of the news.
 This week there is a segment where Al Franken plays a scientist that pretty much just murders a bunch of cockroaches on live TV.

-- This is followed by a Thanksgiving sketch with adults who still have to sit at the child's table that is set up in the basement.
-They start out complaining about having to sit at this table despite being in their 30s and then everything breaks down as they all start to act like children as they remember thanksgivings from the past.
+This is followed by a Thanksgiving sketch with adults who still have to sit at the child's table that is set up in the basement.
+They start out complaining about having to sit at this table despite being in their 30s and then everything breaks down as they all begin to act like children as they remember thanksgivings from the past.

-- Woman To Woman returns and this time Gilda's perfectly content, single successful woman character passive-aggressively tries to find holes in the perfect life that Bea Arthur is experiencing as a very proud mother of five.
+Woman To Woman returns and this time Gilda's perfectly content, single successful woman character passive-aggressively tries to find holes in the perfect life that Bea Arthur is experiencing as a very proud mother of five.

-- This is followed by a fake ad for Save Co, a store that buys up all the government recalled products to then pass the savings on to the public despite how dangerous their merchandise is.
+This is followed by a fake ad for Save Co, a store that buys up all the government recalled products to then pass the savings on to the public despite how dangerous their merchandise is.

-- Mr. Bill then moves into a trailer park as he waits for the insurance money to come in from the burning down of his last abode.
-Mr. Hand then tries to jump start the transition into the new permanent home by starting the building process and beating up Bill as he goes.
+Mr. Bill then moves into a trailer park as he waits for the insurance money to come in from the burning down of his last abode.
+Mr. Hand then tries to jump-start the transition into the new permanent home by starting the building process and beating up Bill as he goes.

 Los Beatalos Cubanos is a TV ad for an album of a Cuban Beatles cover band.

-- The Roches then return to the stage to perform Hallelujah.
+The Roches then return to the stage to perform Hallelujah.

-- Finally, Bea Arthur closes the show by thanking the crowd and saying her goodnights.
+Finally, Bea Arthur closes the show by thanking the crowd and saying her goodnights.

 So, as you can see this was a perfectly fine episode, there just weren't any big laughs but here are the moments I found to be pretty entertaining.
 First, I liked the all adult Thanksgiving kid's table sketch because I was literally in that situation this Christmas where I spent most of the night in a separate room with my adult sisters and cousins.
 Next, even though it's very inappropriate, I was entertained by Al Franken killing cockroaches on live TV.
 Finally, I was a fan of Los Beatalos Cubanos was an entertaining spot because I genuinely liked the accented covers of Beatle's songs.